jimwitte/python-docker-template/README.md

 ### Overview

 This is a Python project template with Docker support.
-It includes a basic `Dockerfile`, `docker-compose.yml`, and sample configurations for `.env` and `python-dotenv`.

 ### Project Structure